About 3D Printing

 Who can submit a 3D print request?

 Current members of the MacEwan University community who have a valid university ID can log in and submit a print request.
+After you submit a request, you see a confirmation message.

 There is currently no cost to this service as we wish to encourage use and learning of this new technology.